 Conclusion.
 This section draws together the key information from the article, in the same way you would when writing a conclusion for your own assignments.

-These generic headings can help guide you through the article and focus your reading.
-Thematic headings, where used, can be used in a similar way to target your reading to the topics you are most interested in.
+Generic headings can help guide you through the article and focus your reading.
+Where thematic headings are used, these can target your reading to the topics you are most interested in.

 This tends to appear in the header or footer of each page of a journal article, often alongside the page number.
 The volume and issue number is the way in which journals are sorted in order if they exist in paper format (which look a lot like magazines).
 We use this information in the reference for journal articles, but it's not that relevant for online research purposes.